 Many times, the plans that we envision don’t necessarily turn out the way we imagine.
 This is especially true in terms of your child’s education, career and curriculum choices.

 As a parent, you always want the best for your child.
-You choose the board that you believed to be right for them.
-However, during their middle and high school, their plans and dreams for the future might change.
+You choose the board that you believe to be right for them.
+However, during middle and high school, their plans and dreams for the future might change.
 That’s one of the reasons that call for a curriculum (or board) change!

 But that’s not the only reason.
 There are several factors that need to be considered to make the BIG decision:

-• ‘Will my child face problems if she changes boards?’
+- ‘Will my child face problems if she changes boards?’

-• ‘When is the right time for a curriculum change for my child?’
+- ‘When is the right time for a curriculum change for my child?’

-• ‘What are the factors to consider before a curriculum change?’
+- ‘What are the factors to consider before a curriculum change?’

 The number of boards and schools offering them in the country has doubled in the last decade.
 This has left parents with more options, but little guidance – let alone professional guidance.